10 Best Herbal Decoctions For Post Nasal Drip

 eucalyptus globulus decoction

-While generally safe, it is advisable to consult a healthcare professional before using eucalyptus decoctions, especially for prolonged periods or in individuals with known allergies or medical conditions.
+However, it is important to consult a healthcare professional before using thyme decoctions, especially for individuals with allergies or those taking other medications.

 mentha piperita decoction